-- 1. If you have an air conditioner, turn it off. - Turn on your heater to full hot at the highest fan speed and open the window as necessary. - If you're in a traffic jam, shift to NEUTRAL (N); otherwise, shift to the highest gear while driving -- AUTOMATIC OVERDRIVE (®) or DRIVE (D) for automatic transmissions.
+- 1. Turn off your air conditioner. - Turn on your heater to full hot at the highest fan speed and open the window as necessary. - If you're in a traffic jam, shift to NEUTRAL (N); otherwise, shift to the highest gear while driving -- AUTOMATIC OVERDRIVE ([®]) or THIRD (3).